afiqahrazak16/stm32blinky/README.md

 Install STM32CubeIDE
 Find a tutorial online on how to blink the onboard LED .
 Blink the LED.
 Take a 10 second video.
 Upload to Youtube.

+Suggestions about what to put in the README.md:
+Name of group and names of team members
+Simplified description of what you did, so you can recreate the experiment later Link to Youtube (already mentioned above)
+References: including the URL to the tutorial used to make a blinky Put some notes about the assignment, link to the youtube for part 1 and your reflections.

+Group Name:
+Group Members:
+a)
+b) Mazlen Zulleikhaa Binti Madzalan (A19EE0359)
+c) Nur Afiqah binti Ab Razak (MKE211090)